altwajre/hello-akka/resources/docs/03-actors/06-fsm/README.md

     goto(Processing) using (newData) forMax (5 seconds) replying (WillDo) }
 ```
-- The parentheses are not actually needed in all cases,
+- The parentheses are not actually needed in all cases.
-- but they visually distinguish between modifiers and their arguments,
+- But they visually distinguish between modifiers and their arguments.
-- and therefore make the code even more pleasant to read.
+- Therefore they make the code easier to read.

 #### Note
-- The return statement may not be used in `when` blocks or similar;
+- The return statement may not be used in `when` blocks or similar.
-- this is a Scala restriction.
+    - This is a Scala restriction.
-- Either refactor your code using `if () ... else ...`,
-- or move it into a method definition.
+- Either refactor your code using `if () ... else ...`, or move it into a method definition.
 ##

 ## Monitoring Transitions
-- Transitions occur “between states” conceptually,
+- Transitions occur “between states” conceptually, which means:
-- which means after any actions you have put into the event handling block.
+    - **after any actions** you have put into the **event handling block**.
 - This is obvious since the next state is only defined by the value returned by the event handling logic.
 - You do not need to worry about the exact order with respect to setting the internal state variable,
     - as everything within the `FSM` actor is running single-threaded anyway.

 ### Internal Monitoring
-- Up to this point,
-- the FSM DSL has been centered on states and events.
+- Up to this point, the FSM DSL has been centered on states and events.
-- The dual view is to describe it as a series of transitions.
+- You can also describe it as a series of transitions.
 - This is enabled by the method:
 ```scala
 onTransition(handler)